Niramish Mochar Ghonto Recipe | Bengali Banana Blossom Curry

 mochar ghonto recipe Bengali style

-How to manage and cut a Banana Blossom or Mocha?
+How to cut a Banana Blossom or Mocha?

 • Mocha or Banana flower